superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 #### Acceptance

-In this scenario, the author of the post being interacted with sends back an `Accept` `Activity` with the interaction `Activity` as the `object` property.
+In this scenario, the author of the post being interacted with sends back an `Accept` `Activity` with the interaction URI/ID as the `object` property, and a dereferenceable URI of an approval object as the `result` property (see [Approval Objects](#approval-types)).

 For example, the following json object `Accept`s the attempt of `@someone@somewhere.else.example.org` to reply to a post by `@post_author@example.org`: